iterorganization/IMAS-Python/docs/source/benchmarking.rst

 Running benchmarks (quick)
 --------------------------

-When you have an existing IMAS-Python installation, you can run the benchmarks like this:
+When you have an existing IMAS-Python development installation, you can run the benchmarks like this:

 .. code-block:: console